5 reasons why traveler satisfaction is the key to a successful travel program

 By focusing on traveler satisfaction first and foremost, travel compliance follows easily.
 Travelers want to know clear limits on travel, such as max cost per night for a hotel in London or max cost per international flight.
 Better believe that they want to know how to get reimbursed when necessary.

 Realizing that travel policies are not hard to enforce requires a mindset shift and oftentimes the use of new processes and tools.
-You need a tool that lets travelers book within policy limits, and you might also need to to include easy-to-read information that travelers really care about (like reimbursement processes).
+You need a tool that lets travelers book within policy limits, and you might also need to update your travel policy to include easy-to-read information that travelers really care about (like reimbursement processes).

 3) A culture of trust pays off